davchana/thoughts/beliefs.md

 - I always want to be the person in a relationship who loves the "most."
 - Default to trust, even if it bites you in the end.
 - Never stop “dating“ your partner.
 - Always suffix “I love you” messages with the partner’s name.
-There something magically intimate about (hearing&#124;seeing) someone (say&#124;type) your name.
+There's something magically intimate about (hearing&#124;seeing) someone (say&#124;type) your name.
 - On a long enough timescale, the heart always heals.
 Use this fact as a North Star.

 ## Life